fword-dev/f-word.dev/src/episodes/11/index.md

 **Bruce:** Hello and welcome to The F-word.

-**Vadim:** The F-Word of course stands for front-end the wonderful world of web development, browsers standards, some politics and everything in between.
+**Vadim:** The F-Word of course stands for frontend the wonderful world of web development, browsers standards, some politics and everything in between.

 **Bruce:** I’m Bruce Lawson, coming to you from Birmingham in the United Kingdom.